![]() |

 Aston Bowles, head of marketing at Advanced, said: “Advanced systems are protecting some of the most famous and valuable heritage and cultural assets worldwide.
 Historic structures present unique challenges for the fire system industry, but innovation is delivering significant choice and performance gains for end users, specifiers and responsible people in the sector.
 The new brochure aims to offer insight into the sector and the solutions that can be used.”

-- Fire systems protect data centre
+- Fire panels protect arts venue

 - Durham Cathedral gets Advanced fire protection